-The financial crisis had already and will continue to take its toll for the foreseeable future.
 There is no business model for a company losing (close to all) income immediately, while the world is financially shut down for an unknown period of time.
 Millions have or will lose their jobs, be laid off, or furloughed with the prospects of returning to work at the proper time.
-That is also true for sports medicine health care providers and related businesses.
-The restriction on participation in all team sports and many other individual sports, together with restrictions on elective surgery and other revenue-producing services, has left many institutions on the verge of financial bankruptcy.
+That is also true to sports medicine health care providers and related businesses.
+The restriction on participation in all team sports and many other individual sports, together with restrictions on elective surgery and other revenue-producing services has left many institutions on the verge of financial bankruptcy.
 We must stay positive and (virtually) together during these times and believe that this is only temporary, and we will prevail.
-Many institutions are attempting to downsize to a versatile "skeleton" that can continue to provide highend medical services at minimum expenses with the ability to remain nimble and flex upwards to incorporate back all former services and human resources as this outbreak subsides.
+Many institutions are attempting to downsize to a versatile "skeleton" that can continue to provide high-end medical services at minimum expenses with the ability to remain nimble and flex upwards to incorporate back all former services and manpower as this outbreak subsides.

 There are many unanswered questions and many more will arise as we better understand our circumstances.
 For example, whether players affected by COVID-19 will endure any long-term effects on their health or game performance is unknown.
 Are we prepared to treat the many new patients with injuries due to unconditioned musculature?
 How should we brace for the next winter or the one after that?
 Will "telemedicine" affect the role of the hands-on physical examination?
 How do we weigh risk-vs-benefit in the care of essential or urgent musculoskeletal cases during this outbreak?
 Tests regulations?
 Vaccines?
-And so many more.
+And so many more...

-We understand now more than ever that sports keep our body and mind healthy and bring us together.
+We understand now more than ever that sports are what keeps our body and mind healthy and what brings us together.
 We are confident we and our patients will return to play sports, there will be injuries and persistent need for our services, and we will do what we love to do: to get them back to doing what they love to do.